alfunx/.dotfiles/README.md

 dotfiles config --local status.showUntrackedFiles no
 ```

-Or shorter:
+Note that the automatic moving of already existing (thus conflicting) files
+fails if there are too many of them (git cuts the message at some point).

+The short variant, using a script with the commands above:

 ```bash
 . <(curl -s https://raw.githubusercontent.com/alfunx/.dotfiles/master/.bin/install-dotfiles)
 ```

-## Additional commands
+## Additional Commands

 Instead of the alias provided above, you can use following function. `listall`
-will show all tracked files, `listtree` will show those files in a tree format.
+will show all tracked files, `listtree` will show those files in a tree format
-You may need to use a pager for these commands.
+(requires the package `treeify`).
+You may need to use a pager for these
+commands.

 ```bash
 dotfiles() {